 - Mix milk, extracts, and salt in a small bowl.

-- With mixer turned off, add milk mixture to icing.
+- With the mixer turned off, add milk mixture to icing.

 - Turn mixer to slow and mix until incorporated.